nachocinalli/adapt-graphicCompare/README.md

 # adapt-graphicCompare

-**graphicCompare** is a *presentation component* that allows for controlling the visibility of the two images.
+**graphicCompare** is a *presentation component* that allows you to control the visibility of two images.

 You can see it [here](https://adaptlearning-no-core.web.app/#/id/po-75)